regar007/react-native-markdown-formatter/README.md

 *   One can create custom markdown based on project need and render it within text.

-*   One can also send the whole regex itself with pattern type 'custom' to apply on text and render it
+*   One can also send the whole regex itself with pattern type _custom_ to have complete control on markdown to apply regex on text and render it

 ## Library Usage

 ```javascript
 import RNMarkdownFormatter from 'react-native-markdown-formatter';
 ```

 User can send their custom regex and styles also to apply on text.
 ```js
 // user custom config to be added to default configs